exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Triggering request timeout

-- Delete the validator from the list of nodes that have the requested data.
+- Delete the validator to which the request was sent from the list of nodes that have the requested data.
 - If the list of validators having the data to be requested is empty, delete `RequestState`.
 - Otherwise, make one more request attempt and start a new timer.